By Meg Escott

 The more information you can gather to feed into the design process, the more likely you are to make better decisions about the design of your build or remodel.

 I'd like to introduce you to three techniques that you can use to discover what you really want in your home.
 You'll learn how to create a detailed design wishlist (or design brief).
-These techniques are expanded upon in the House Plans Helper Design Brief Workbook that's available in the members' area.

 I think we can all agree that we’d like our homes to be: